OwenSit/CASA-Scripts/README.md

-#This repo if for storing the automation script while learning.
+#This repo is for storing the automation script while learning.
 # CASA-Scripts